yegor256/blog/_drafts/_traits.md

 end
 {% endhighlight %}

-Now, we want this class `Book` to use a static method (a procedure), which does something useful.
+Now, we want class `Book` to use a static method (a procedure) that does something useful.
 We may either define it in a [utility class]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}) and let `Book` call it: